bestia-dev/mem6_game/codetour_start_route_template_render.md

         &rrc.router_data.file_name_to_fetch
     }

-    /// update file_name_to_fetch with filenames dependent on short_route.
+    /// update file_name_to_fetch with filenames dependent on location_hash.
 #//---------------------- selection start ----------------------
     fn set_file_name_to_fetch_from_dodrio(
 #//----------------------- selection end -----------------------